• Home

 Construction + Inspections (10–14 weeks)

-Glencoe Contractor Requirements
+Glencoe Contractor Licensing Requirements 2026

 Plumbers: Must have current plumbing license with State of Illinois or City of Chicago, plus current IDPH Plumbing Contractor's Registration.

-General Contractors: No village license required, but must submit contractor information with permit application and maintain appropriate insurance.
+General Contractors: No Village license required, but must submit contractor information with permit application and maintain appropriate insurance.

-Glencoe Building Code Requirements for Basements
+Glencoe Basement Code Requirements 2026

-Requirement Glencoe Standard Notes
+Requirement Glencoe 2026 Standard Notes

-Electrical Code 2014 NEC AFCI protection required
+Electrical Code 2014 NEC AFCI protection required throughout

 Ceiling Height 7' minimum habitable space 6'8" minimum for bathrooms, laundry